ZhuangLab/storm-analysis/storm_analysis/README.md

 micrometry - Automatically find the affine transform between two localization files using geometric hashing.

-multi_plane - Analysis of one or more planes of data from sCMOS camera(s), using one of the following PSF models: 1. measured PSF, 2. pupil function or 3.
-3D cubic spline.
+multi_plane - Analysis of one or more planes of data from sCMOS camera(s), using one of the following PSF models (1) measured PSF, (2) pupil function or (3) 3D cubic spline.

 psf_fft - The core code to analyze SMLM movies by fitting the measured PSF (using a FFT based approach).